godiard/help-activity/source/memorize.rst

 .. image :: ../images/Memorize1-tb_Play.png

-1. Activity tab, name the game, access the Journal, to provide a description, and select Private, or My Neighbourhood, see :ref:`Sharing`.
+1. Activity tab.
+In the first field name the game.
+The Description button allows you to add a description to the :doc:`/journal` entry.
+Thirdly select Private, or My Neighbourhood, see :ref:`Sharing`.
 2. Load demo game - Select preloaded demo games from list.
 3. Select the Grid Size, 4x4, 5x5, or 6x6.
 4. Restart Game.